TL;DR

 Verdict: Postico's native macOS interface provides a more refined and intuitive experience for PostgreSQL users.

 TablePlus provides an advanced query editor with features like code completion, multiple tabs, query formatting, and history.
-It offers a more robust environment for complex query development.
+It offers a more solid environment for complex query development.

 Verdict: TablePlus's advanced query editor provides a more comprehensive set of tools for query development.